leotru/Getting-Higher/Codes/NK_walks/README.md

 - v.3.2 2021-02-04: implements the option to read an initial genome from a file containing a genome string of size N (for a binary alphabet A = {0,1}).
+- v.3.3 2021-07-28: include the verification that an adaptive walk reach a local optimum for inversion mutations.
+Done by Paul Banse (paul.banse@inria.fr)